mohannadnasreldin/Ecommerce-Backend/readme.md

 ### Contributing
 Contributions to this project are welcome!
 If you find any bugs, have feature requests, or want to make improvements, please feel free to submit a pull request.
 Be sure to follow the established coding style and include appropriate tests for your changes.

-### License
-This project is licensed under the MIT License.
-You can find more information in the [LICENSE](link-to-license-file) file.

 ### Disclaimer
 Please note that this project is for educational and demonstration purposes only.
 It may not be production-ready without additional customization and security considerations.

-Feel free to reach out to the project maintainer at `email@example.com` for any further inquiries or support.
+Feel free to reach out to the project maintainer at `mohannadnasr.20@gmail.com` for any further inquiries or support.
 We hope this ecommerce backend project serves as a valuable resource for your development endeavors!